 The domestic abuse and violence information on this website was created to help all victims of abuse, especially those who are Christians or “Christ-followers.”
 It was created to help and inform domestic abuse and violence victims, survivors, their friends, families, caregivers, and employers to understand the realities of abuse and how to help the victims.
-The website’s domestic violence and abuse information for women is not intended to take the place of professional counseling or advice.
+The website’s domestic violence and abuse information for women or men is not intended to take the place of professional counseling or advice.